cmaxw/devchat-eleventy/src/freelancers/tfs-341-from-freelancer-to-agency-owner.md

   - freelancers
   - podcast
 ---
-Results of converting "TFS 341_ From Freelancer to Agency Owner" Markdown

 **Sponsors**

 - [Sentry](http://sentry.io/)– use the code "devchat" for two months free on Sentry's small plan